 The yield-to-maturity calculation requires that the bond be held until its maturity date, at which point the future value redemption price is known and equal to its face value.
 However, this condition may not hold.
 The bondholder may sell the bond at any point before the maturity date.
-If the bond is sold, the future value is based on along with the difference achieved between the purchase price and the selling price.
-The next figure illustrates what happens to the investor's yield by relating the post-purchase market rate and the investor's yield.
+If the bond is sold, the future value is based on the prevailing bond rate at that time, and the price is generally not equal to its face value.
+What then is the bond's yield for the investor?

-The investor's yield consists of the coupon payments that have been received while the investor possesses the bond
+The investor's yield consists of the coupon payments that have been received while the investor possesses the bond along with the difference achieved between the purchase price and the selling price.
+The next figure illustrates what happens to the investor's yield by relating the postpurchase market rate and the investor's yield.